Thank you for your interest in the European Commission's civil protection and humanitarian aid work.

 At our headquarters, the Emergency Response Coordination Centre monitors crises around the globe 24/7, ensuring complementary action of the EU and its Member States.
 Together with the national civil protection agencies, we regularly organise joint exercises to strengthen our collective response ability, exchange best practices and collaborate on reducing disaster risk.

-Combined with the Member States' contributions, the EU's humanitarian aid constitutes around one third of global humanitarian aid, making us a leading donor in all the world's hotspots.
+Combined with the Member States' contributions, the EU is a leading humanitarian donor in all the world's hotspots.

 EU humanitarian aid is provided in places where it is needed the most.
 Our field offices in more than 40 countries are our eyes and ears on the ground, ensuring a regular monitoring of crises and allowing the Commission to target its assistance to people's needs.
 Our field experts help us liaise with more than 200 humanitarian partner organisations, including UN agencies, NGOs and international organisations, such as the Red Cross family.